-The United Nations Convention on Contracts for the International Sale of Goods ('CISG') art 78 imposes an obligation to pay interest.
-Arguably, this is why many Muslim-majority states have not acceded to the Convention.
-The CISG Advisory Council's Opinion on Interest under Article 78 CISG ('Opinion No 14') has attempted to address the position under sharia within its interpretation of CISG art 78.
-However, it does not fully resolve the issue.
+The United Nations Convention on Contracts for the International Sale of Goods ('CISG') Article ('Art.')
+78 imposes an obligation to pay interest.1 Arguably, this is why many Muslim-majority states have not acceded to the Convention.
+The CISG Advisory Council's Opinion on Interest under Article 78 CISG ('Opinion No. 14') CISG Advisory Council Opinion No. 14 has attempted to address the position under sharia within its interpretation of CISG Article 78.2 However, it does not fully resolve the issue.

 This article provides the context necessary to truly determine whether sharia and the CISG can be reconciled on the question of interest.
 It examines Islamic prohibitions on riba and gharar, but importantly, considers the vast range of practical approaches to riba that exist across Muslim-majority states.
-The article interrogates the comprehensive range of interpretations open within both laws, delving into the implications of those interpretations upon enforceability of awards.
+The Article interrogates the comprehensive range of interpretations open within both laws, delving into the implications of those interpretations upon enforceability of awards.
 This comprehensive contextual landscape enables the authors to resolve the extent to which views on interest within sharia 'fit' with the CISG, to define the contours of pragmatic compatibility between these two laws, and importantly, to enable the reader to distinguish perceived conflicts from those which are real.

-Perceptions of conflicts between sharia and the CISG are also discussed in relation to interest.
-The authors argue that adoption of a more textured, pragmatic approach to interpretation of both laws can reduce perceived conflicts, which may in turn encourage greater accession to the CISG by Muslim countries.
+Perceptions of conflicts between sharia and the CISG are also discussed in relation to interest.3 The authors argue that adoption of a more textured, pragmatic